docpad-archive/documentation/01-start/08-upgrade.html.md

 2. For plugin developers:
 	1. Plugins have been revised to become more future proof and configurable.
 Plugins must be in their own directory, with the following format: `plugins/${pluginName}/${pluginName}.plugin.coffee`
 	2. Plugin dependencies should no longer be in the docpad's or your project's `package.json` file, but instead in their plugin directory's `package.json` - e.g. `plugins/${pluginName}/package.json` - this file is optional, but recommended.
-	3. If a plugin's `package.json` exists, as well as it's `main` property, docpad will use that as the plugin file's location instead of the location in step 2.1.
+	3. If a plugin's `package.json` exists, as well as its `main` property, docpad will use that as the plugin file's location instead of the location in step 2.1.
 	4. Plugin configuration should be moved to their `package.json` file, to the key `docpad.plugin` which should be an object.
 This is then customisable by docpad's `package.json` as well as the website's via `docpad.plugin.#{pluginName}`.
 The configuration of a plugin is available via the `@config` property.
 	5. To access docpad within a plugin, you should now use `@docpad` rather than having it passed through as an argument, this applies for logger too (now use `@logger`).
 	6. A lot of docpad configuration has been moved to `@docpad.config`